3rd Division (South Vietnam): 1973-4

 During the War of the flags that preceded the signing of the Paris Peace Accords on 27 December 1972 the Division launched a spoiling attack against the PAVN 711th Division's base in Hiệp Đức District.
 Deep penetrations were made in the first few days and the I Corps Commander, Lt.
 Gen. Trưởng, sought to exploit the early success by detaching the 51st Infantry Regiment from the 1st Division and on 3 January sent it to reinforce the Division.
-On 16 January the Division commander Maj.
-Gen. Hinh, committed the 51st Regiment to continue the attack to seize the former Firebase West on Hill 1460 (15.585°N 108.193°E) guarding the eastern approach to Hiệp Đức District.
+On 16 January the Division commander Major General Hinh, committed the 51st Regiment to continue the attack to seize the former Firebase West on Hill 1460 (15.585°N 108.193°E) guarding the eastern approach to Hiệp Đức District.
 The 51st was able to advance only part way up Hill 1460 and could not dislodge the PAVN infantry holding the crest.
 Meanwhile, elements of the 2nd Regiment were across the Quế Sơn Valley and had seized the hill above Chau Son, thus controlling Route 534 into Hiệp Đức.
 On 24 January, the Division's attack continued, the objective was the former Firebase O'Connor (15.578°N 108.141°E) on high ground just east of Hiệp Đức.
 On 26 January, with the ceasefire imminent and VC forces moving into the populated lowlands of Quảng Nam, the Division had to terminate its attack.
 A strong counterattack by the 711th Division forces still on Firebase West prevented the Division's infantry from gaining Firebase O'Connor, but the heavy casualties sustained by the 711th demoralized and weakened it severely.
 By the end of January, 3rd Division troops were busy clearing VC forces from the hamlets west and southwest of Da Nang, and by the end of the month only one hamlet remained under PAVN/VC influence in Đại Lộc District.